 With a free Google Webmaster Tools account and XML Sitemap, Google will give you advice and feedback on all your title and meta tags.
 Just check your Google Webmaster Tools account and click the Diagnostics tab and then the HTML Suggestions tab on the left hand side.

-For iWeb users, make sure you use our free iWeb SEO Tool to add unique title tags and meta tags to each of your pages to properly follow Google’s guidelines.
+For iWeb users, make sure you use iWeb SEO Tool to add unique title tags and meta tags to each of your pages to properly follow Google’s guidelines.

 Leave a Reply